 When Bill could stand it no longer, he rose to his feet and said, “Men, you’ve been saying some very hard things about Christians.

-Now I admit that there are hypocrites in the church, but I also want you to know that there are quite a lot of sincere Christians, and I myself very humbly claim to sincerely believe in Jesus Christ as my personal Lord and Savior.”
+Now I admit that there are hypocrites in the church, but I also want you to know that there are many sincere Christians, and I myself very humbly claim to sincerely believe in Jesus Christ as my personal Lord and Savior.”

-“Then, do you believe that all men out of Christ are lost and on their way to outer darkness?”
+The man then asked, ”Then, do you believe that all men who don’t know Jesus are lost and on their way to outer darkness?”

-Question: “Do you think most of us men are out of Christ and therefore lost?”
+Question: “Do you think most of us men don’t know Jesus, and are therefore lost?”

 Bill: “Yes, boys, I am very sorry indeed to say I do believe that.”